-1. You are the city editor for a large metropolitan daily newspaper.
-It is a slow news day.
-The phone rings and a voice says, "I've got photos that will knock your socks off."
-The female caller arrives a few minutes later with glossy prints showing supermodel Kim Calhoun at a private party shooting up what appears to be heroin.
-Calhoun is the spokesman for "Good Girl" jeans and is about to sign a new \$10 million contract.
+1. You are city editor for a large metropolitan daily newspaper.
+It's a slow news day.
+The phone rings and a female caller says "I've got photos that will knock your socks off."
+The caller arrives minutes later with glossy prints showing supermodel Kim Calhoun at a private party shooting up what appears to be heroin.
+Calhoun is the spokesperson for "Good Girl" jeans and is about to sign a new \$10 million contract.
 Your source tells you she was invited to the party by a friend of Calhoun's and that she carried a tiny camera in her handbag, suspecting illegal drugs might be used.
 Other photos at the party show friends and associates of Calhoun and the photographer identifies them for you.
 You assign a reporter to check out the story.
-He reaches several people at the party who all confirm on a source basis that Calhoun was using drugs, including heroin, and "was out of control."
+He reaches several people who were at the party and they all confirm on a source basis that Calhoun was using drugs, including heroin, and "was out of control."
 The use of illegal drugs may put her contract in jeopardy.